 - Admit your mistake to the other person.
 Once you know what you should have done or said, you can tell the person that you were wrong and wish you could have a do-over.
 Then state what should have happened.

 - Say you are sorry.
 In a matter-of-fact way, apologize with a simple, "I'm sorry.
 I won't do it again," and mean it.
-Most people will accept an apology once, but if you don't mean it, your words will come across insincere, and the other person may never trust you again.
+Most people will accept an apology once, but if you don't mean it, your words will come across insincere, you'll probably make the same mistake, and the other person may never trust you again.

 - Don't make excuses.
 If you have an excuse for your actions or words, your apology will come across as insincere.
 Trying to do this shows that you still don't feel that you were in the wrong.